UNEP/GRID-Warsaw

 Discussion panel

-Thematic Block: Heat recovery in the digital era – smart energy management
+A2.
+Heat recovery in the digital era – smart energy management

 Digital technologies play a key role in improving the efficiency of heat recovery by enabling more precise monitoring, optimization, and management of this process.
 With artificial intelligence (AI), the Internet of Things (IoT) and data analytics, it becomes possible to better manage heat recovery systems, identify areas where heat can be efficiently captured and reused, and forecast optimal operating conditions for installations.